Skip to main content

 • Audit recurring subscriptions and see exactly how much you spend on streaming, software, and memberships each year

-• Run the numbers on renting vs buying a home—including opportunity cost of your down payment
+• Run the numbers on renting versus buying a home, including the opportunity cost of your down payment

 • Estimate the true cost per use of purchases to decide if they're worth it

-• Split household bills fairly between roommates based on room size, income, or equal shares
+• Split household bills fairly between roommates by room size, income, or equal shares

-• Budget for pet ownership including food, vet visits, insurance, and emergency funds
+• Budget for pet ownership including food, vet visits, insurance, and an emergency fund

 Accuracy, assumptions, and sources